hkhesehus/FT310516/README.md

-# Recap, what is this, promises and jQuery intro
+# Hesehustemplate - the old and the new

+## Hesehus-frontend-task-runner